exakat/php-dictionary/dictionary/iterator.ini.rst

 An iterator is an object which can be traversed with a foreach() loop.

-`Iterator` is an interface, which shall be implemented by objects.
+``Iterator`` is an interface, which shall be implemented by objects.
 There are also a list of default iterators in the SPL extension.

-An iterator may be turned into an array, with the iterator_to_array() function.
+An iterator may be turned into an array, with the ``iterator_to_array()`` function.
+Arrays may be used as iterator natively, or used as an objet with the ``ArrayObject`` class.

 .. code-block:: php